crossbario/crossbar-examples/mqtt/passthrough/README.md

 }
 ```

-You can configured different modes on different URI patterns by adding more entries to the `payload_mapping` attribute.
+You can configure different modes on different URI prefixes by adding more entries to the `payload_mapping` attribute.
+Hence, the keys of the `payload_mapping` dict are interpreted as WAMP URI prefixes, and the matching will alway be on the longest matching prefix over the configured keys.

+**IMPORTANT: When no matching payload mapping could be found for the URI of an event to be transferred, the event is discarded.
+This applies to any event directions, including MQTT-to-MQTT traffic.**

 Similar to configuring payload modes for standalone MQTT transport, the same `options` dictionary attribute can be used with MQTT factories on **universal transports**: